programminghistorian/ph-submissions/en/drafts/originals/natural-language-inference-historical-text.md

 For example, given the premise "The treaties I have quoted between Great Britain and China, binding on the Dominion and on us in British Columbia, secure to the Chinese, just as the treaties between Great Britain and other foreign countries secure to other foreigners, the same rights in regard to the equality of taxation which I have described as being enjoyed by citizens of this country." and the hypothesis "In this text, the author advocates for equal legal treatment of Chinese immigrants", the model would likely assign a high entailment score, classifying the sentence as "Pro".

 The key advantage is flexibility: you can define any set of labels without retraining the model; the key risk is that results depend heavily on how you phrase those labels.

+### Choosing a Model for Historical Text

+Model selection matters in any NLP pipeline, especially for historical texts.
+Two checks matter most: whether the training data is close to your corpus, and whether the model was designed for your task.

+This lesson uses [DeBERTa NLI (v2.0)](https://huggingface.co/MoritzLaurer/deberta-v3-large-zeroshot-v2.0) for zero-shot classification.
+It is tuned for entailment tasks and performs strongly when labels are expressed as explicit hypotheses.[^15]

+When choosing models for your own historical corpus, consider:

+- Does the model's training data overlap with your domain?
+A general-purpose model may lack specialised vocabulary, while a domain-specific model trained on modern legal text may not understand nineteenth-century usage of terms like "alien".[^16]
+- Is the model designed for your task?
+Use NLI-fine-tuned models for zero-shot classification rather than general-purpose language models.
+- Test with known examples.
+Pass excerpts where you already know the expected result and check whether the model's output aligns with your domain knowledge.

+For a publishable analysis, also record the exact model identifier, the date you ran it, and the main inference settings.
+Hugging Face models can change, and two models with similar names may behave differently.
+In production work you would usually pin a model revision; in this lesson, save enough information that another reader can tell which model produced the CSV files.

+### The Lexicon Mismatch Problem

+A central challenge is lexical drift: words in nineteenth-century legal writing can carry meanings that differ from modern usage.
+OCR noise adds another layer of uncertainty.
+There is no complete fix, but you can reduce risk by:

+- Verify that key terms in your corpus appear in the model's vocabulary
+- Compare model outputs against passages where the expected stance is clear
+- Treat all computational results as hypotheses that require human validation, not as conclusions

 ### Designing Effective Labels